Frequently Asked Questions

 Most importantly, I’m suffering so much.
 Are OCD and related disorders and anxiety disorders treatable?

 Yes!
 OCD and related disorders and anxiety disorders all have evidence-based cognitive behavioral treatments available.
 You don’t have to suffer … you can take your life back from these disorders.
 For hope and inspiration from people who’ve overcome these disorders, please visit Project Hope Exchange.
-Jeff Bell and I also offer webinars for people with OCD every few weeks, which you can learn more about at our website, Beyond the Doubt.
+Jeff Bell and I also created our e-course Thriving with OCD: Four Keys Out When Locked in Doubt to provide hope and tools to everyone in the OCD community, and we also offer in-person workshops as well. which you can learn more about at our website, Beyond the Doubt.

 I’d like to talk with you.
 How do I contact you?